Monkiko/LearningPlayground/STGauntlet/README.md

-# Support Tech Gauntlet - Linux
+# Jr SysAdmin Gauntlet - Linux

-The following will be a list of tasks/challenges that are designed to give you an idea of some of the technologies/programs that are supported by the Linux SysAds.
-The idea here is to practice working with Linux Cloud Servers as well as become more familiar with our Cloud control panel.
+The following will be a list of tasks/challenges that are designed to give you an idea of some of the technologies/programs that are supported by Linux SysAds.

 ##### Advice:
 * Work on your google-fu.
-We come across all kinds of programs and applications that we aren't always familiar with and have look up information frequently.
-Use this as an opportunity to strengthen this skill without a customer on the phone demanding results right now.
+We come across all kinds of programs and applications that we aren't always familiar with and have to look up information frequently.
+Use this as an opportunity to strengthen this skill without a production emergency.

 * If you break something, GOOD!
 Learn from it and if possible troubleshoot it, work through it, and you will be stronger for it.